mne-tools/mne-testing-data/SSS/README.txt

 test_move_anon_raw.fif
-Raw data, but magnetometers with channel type '3022' were force to be T3 with channel type '3024' and then raw file was resaved.
+Raw data anonymized using `.anonymize()`, and magnetometers with channel type '3022' or '3023' were force to be T3 with channel type '3024'.
 This file is the unprocessed version of all subsequent fif files.